 (a) the pilotage service to be performed;

-(b) the name, nationality, length, breadth, deepest draft and gross tons of the ship; and
+(b) the name, nationality, length, breadth, deepest draft and gross tonnage of the ship; and

 (c) any other information about the ship that affects its speed, manoeuvrability or the safety of navigation.